ismasan/ismaelcelis.com/content/posts/2025-04-give-it-time.md

 end
 ```

 Moreover: business rules are often contextual.
 The order can only have 5 line items _if_ the order is in a certain state, or if the customer is a certain type.
-Rules are not necessarily true facts about the entire graph, but relative to behaviour, data and time.
+Rules are not necessarily properties of the graph structure itself, but relative to behaviour, data and time.

 ### Implicit command layer